Costa Rica–India relations: Foreign aid

 India provided Costa Rica with photovoltaic equipment worth ₹1.85 million in 1997 to establish a solar energy research laboratory at the University of Heredia under the ITEC programme.
 India donated a telephone exchange to Costa Rican telecom operator ICE in 1998, and provided US$25,000 to help rehabilitate flood victims in 1996.
-The country donated 18 Bajaj 3-wheelers to the San Jose Police in December 2005, and donated $100,000 for relief and rehabilitation in the aftermath of Hurricane Tomas in November 2010.
+The country donated 18 Bajaj 3-wheelers to the San José Police in December 2005, and donated $100,000 for relief and rehabilitation in the aftermath of Hurricane Tomas in November 2010.

 The governments of Costa Rica and India signed an MoU to establish a Centre for Excellence in Information Technology (Centro de Excelencia en Tecnologías de la Información y Comunicación – CETI) in Costa Rica in September 2009.
 The Government of India contracted C-DAC and APTECH to set up the Centre in March 2015.
 The Centre, located on the campus of the Universidad Técnica Nacional (UTA) in Alajuela, was inaugurated in March 2016.